Towards parallel time-stepping for the numerical simulation of atherosclerotic plaque growth: Parallel time-stepping

 Then, given an iterate $\overline{c}_s^{(k)}$ for some $k\leq 0$, the parareal algorithm computes $\overline{c}_s^{k+1}$ by setting

-This can be seen as a predictor-corrector scheme, where the coarse predictor ${\cal C} (\overline{c}_s^{(k+1)}(T_p))$ is corrected by fine-scale contributions that depend only on the previous iterate $\overline{c}_s^{(k)}$ and can thus be computed in parallel.
+This can be seen as a predictor-corrector scheme, where the coarse predictor ${\cal C} (\overline{c}_s^{(k+1)}(T_p))$ is corrected by fine-scale contributions that depend only on the previous iterate $\overline{c}_s^{(k)}$; thus, the fine problems {\sfrei can} be computed fully in parallel.
 A schematic illustration of the parareal algorithm is given in~\cref{fig:parareal}.

 Let us analyze the application of~\cref{eq:parareal} to the two-scale problem (\cref{twoscale}) in more detail.
-The first term in~\cref{eq:parareal} requires the solution of one micro problem and an update of the foam cell concentration (by~\cref{reaction} or~\eqref{PDEmodel}) in each coarse time step $T_p\to T_{p+1}$.
-Within the fine-scale propagator (second term in~\cref{eq:parareal}) $N_p=\lceil N_l/P\rceil$ time-steps need to be computed per process, where $\lceil f \rceil$ denotes the next-biggest natural number to $f$ ($\widehat{=}$ \texttt{ceil(f)}).
+The first term in~\cref{eq:parareal} requires the solution of one micro problem and an update of the foam cell concentration (by~\cref{reaction} or~\cref{PDEmodel}) in each coarse time step $T_p\to T_{p+1}$.
+Within the fine-scale propagator (second term in~\cref{eq:parareal}) $n_p=\lceil N_f/P\rceil$ time-steps need to be computed per process, where $\lceil g \rceil$ denotes the next-biggest natural number to $g$ ($\widehat{=}$ \texttt{ceil(g)}) {\refone and $N_f$ is the number of macro time steps; see~\cref{deft}}.
 Each time step requires the solution of one micro problem and an update of the foam cell concentration.
-The last term in \cref{eq:parareal} has already been computed in the previous iteration (compare the first term on the right-hand side of the same equation) and thus introduces no additional computational cost.
+The last term in~\cref{eq:parareal} has already been computed in the previous iteration (compare the first term on the right-hand side of the same equation) and thus introduces no additional computational cost.
 The algorithm is summarized in~\cref{alg:parareal}.